prfmodel.models.impulse

 Names of parameters used by the model.

-Parameter names are: shape, rate, and shift.
+Parameter names are: delay, dispersion, and shift.

 __call__(parameters: pandas.DataFrame, dtype: str | None = None) prfmodel.typing.Tensor[source]